Monoprix sells off your personal data

 At Monoprix, all cookies are welcome, even the most intrusive.

-Deny consent, third-party trackers are still everywhere
+Refuse consent, and third-party trackers are still everywhere

 Monoprix - refusal tracking